RomicaSimon/Bug-Reporting/README.md

 The content of product in "Cosul meu" page is not properly adapted having overlaps.

 **Description:**
-When the user checks the shopping cart,in the "Cosul meu" option from the "Comanda" page,the word "Incarca" is truncated by the "Incarca" button and if he removes the item from cart,also the content is overlaped.
+When the user checks the shopping cart,in the "Cosul meu" option from the "Comanda" page,the word "Incarca" is truncated by the "Incarca" button and if he/she removes the item from cart, also the content is overlaped.

 **Step to reproduce:**
 1. User goes to www.bigfish.ro application and opens it on the main page